liquid democracy: when voting doesn't suck

 power flows in real time.

-screw up at 2pm? lose delegates by 2:01. no more 4-year immunity cards for politicians.
+screw up at 2pm? lose delegates by 2:01. no more 4-year immunity cards for politicians. and when conflicts arise? daos need circuit breakers.

 this isn’t science fiction. the tech exists. the math works. we’re just waiting for enough people to realize that democracy doesn’t have to suck.